It's 7:48 AM. Their shift starts at 8. Your phone buzzes.

 Sometimes that's true.
 Usually it isn't.

 Most of the staff in your building have never had a real job before.
 Not "haven't worked in childcare before" — haven't had a job.
 No previous boss to compare you to.
-No prior workplace where they learned what professional behavior looks like, how feedback is supposed to feel, what counts as enough notice, or why "I just didn't feel like coming in" isn't a complete sentence at work.
+No prior workplace where they learned about expectations.

 This is where most director tactics quietly fail.
 They're built for people who already know what it means to be employed.
 They assume your staff knows that a 7:48 AM text isn't acceptable, that "I'll think about it" isn't a yes, that defensiveness during feedback reads as disrespect even when they don't mean it that way.
 Your staff doesn't know any of that.
 Not because they're bad people — because no one ever taught them.